Laura Purcell Verdun, M.A., CCC/SLP

 Ms. Verdun has practiced as a Speech-Language Pathologist for more than 30 years in the clinical care of voice, airway, motor speech and swallowing disorders.
 Her background in clinical care and research provides her a unique and comprehensive perspective.
 She presents locally, regionally and nationally; and has published on medical speech pathology topics including vocal fold paralysis, voice therapy, and speech and swallowing disorders in neurodegenerative disease and head & neck cancer.

-Ms. Verdun presently serves as the Co-Chair/SLP for the ASHA 2021 Convention to be hosted in Washington, DC.
-Additionally, she has served as the Topic Chair for the Health Literacy & Outcomes track for ASHA 2020 Convention Program Committee; and Topic Chair for the Voice & Voice Disorders track of the ASHA 2019 Convention Program Committee.
-She was the Topic Chair for the Voice & Alaryngeal Communication track for the ASHA 2016 and 2017 Convention Program Committees, and served as a member of that committee for ASHA 2018.
-In 2018, she completed two 4-year terms appointed by the Governor of the Commonwealth of Virginia, to the Department of Health Professions Board of Health Professions, and the Board of Audiology & Speech Pathology, where she served as Vice-Chairman.
-She serves as a medical representative to the National Spasmodic Dysphonia Association Northern Virginia and Washington DC Metro support groups.
-She is a member of the Dysphagia Research Society, American Academy of Otolaryngology-Head & Neck Surgery, International Parkinson & Movement Disorder Society, Speech & Hearing Association of Virginia, and the DC Speech & Hearing Association.
+Ms. Verdun presently serves as a member of the ASHA Council for Clinical Certification, and the Business & Practice Management/SLP topic committee for ASHA 2023.
+She served as a panelist for the 2023 ASHA SLP Curriculum and Practice Analysis.
+She was honored to serve as a volunteer leader as the ASHA 2021 Convention Co-Chair/SLP in Washington DC, #RisingUnited.
+Prior ASHA Convention Program Committee contributions include Topic Co-Chair/SLP for Health Literacy & Communication, and Topic Chair for the Voice & Voice Disorders.
+She completed two 4-year terms appointed by the Governor of the Commonwealth of Virginia, to the Department of Health Professions Board of Health Professions, and the Board of Audiology & Speech Pathology.
+She serves as a medical representative to the Dysphonia International Northern Virginia and Washington DC Metro support groups.
+She is a member of the Voice Foundation, Dysphagia Research Society, American Academy of Otolaryngology-Head & Neck Surgery, International Parkinson & Movement Disorder Society, Speech & Hearing Association of Virginia, and the DC Speech & Hearing Association.
 To promote networking and continuing education opportunities for her colleagues, she formed the DC Metro Voice & Laryngeal Disorders Study Group in 2014.
-She is an active member of the Potomac Valley Bernese Mountain Dog Club, and hosts the annual Fall Dog Walk at Great Falls Park, and monthly Meet-ups throughout prime Berner season.
+She a is board member of the Potomac Valley Bernese Mountain Dog Club, hosts the annual Fall and Spring Dog Walks, and established a seasonal monthly Meet-up program for Berner families.

 Ms. Verdun received her B.S. in Communication Disorders and M.A. in Speech-Language Pathology from Saint Louis University.
 She holds the Certificate of Clinical Competence (CCC) from the American Speech Language Hearing Association (ASHA), and is a licensed Speech-Language Pathologist in the Commonwealth of Virginia and the District of Columbia.
-She completed her clinical fellowship with the Johns Hopkins Hospital and Department of Otolaryngology-Head & Neck Surgery, where she was promoted to Assistant Professor.
+She completed her Clinical Fellowship with the Johns Hopkins Hospital and Department of Otolaryngology-Head & Neck Surgery, where she was promoted to Assistant Professor.
 She completed an 18-month tour as a Research Speech Pathologist with the Laryngeal & Speech Section of the NIH – NIDCD/NINDS, investigating central and peripheral laryngeal motor and sensory control; and the impact of nerve stimulation on vocal nerve recovery.
 She developed a clinical speech pathology program for Otolaryngology Associates, PC.
 Additional clinical experience includes the NIH - Warren G. Magnuson Clinical Center, and Inova Fairfax Hospital.
-She was an Adjunct Professor with Gallaudet University, teaching the graduate course on voice and voice disorders over 5 semesters.
-She joined Voicetrainer, LLC as a Speech-Language Pathologist and Communication Coach in 2013, and assumed ownership in December 2017.
+She is a Lecturer at GWU teaching the graduate class on Professional & Clinical Issues in Speech & Hearing.
+She was a Visiting Lecturer with Hampton University contributing to the graduate course on Voice Disorders.
+She and an Adjunct Professor with Gallaudet University, teaching the graduate course on voice and voice disorders.
+She joined Voicetrainer, LLC as a Speech-Language Pathologist and Communication Coach in 2013 and assumed ownership in December 2017.